merkle-open/node-remlog/README.md

 * [`@remlog/transports`](https://github.com/janbiasi/remlog/tree/develop/packages/transports)
 * [`@remlog/browser-client`](https://github.com/janbiasi/remlog/packages/tree/develop/browser-client)

+## Quick Start

+1. Make sure you have Node.js installed (preferred version: 8, support: >= 6)
+2. Install the CLI inside your project via `yarn add -D @remlog/cli`
+3. Add a `poststart` script which runs `remlog server -p <preferred-port>`
+4. Install the `@remlog/browser-client` if you're in a UI project or `@remlog/utils` if you're in a project with AJAX utils
+5. Refer to the [BrowserClient](https://github.com/janbiasi/remlog/packages/tree/develop/browser-client) or [Server](https://github.com/janbiasi/remlog/tree/develop/packages/server#sending-a-trace-to-the-server-via-ajax) package.

+Have fun logging!

 ### Transports

 Transports are the way where your logs will be stored, for example temporary in the console, in a logfile or on a database etc.